Basic Qualification

 Before erecting an antenna structure, for which community concerns could be raised, a radio amateur must consult with:

-Industry Canada only the land-use authority, and possibly the neighbours Industry Canada and Transport Canada Industry Canada and the neighbours
+the land-use authority, and possibly the neighbours

 Type 2 Stations that do NOT require a site specific authorization, e.g., amateur, general radio service (GRS) and satellite receiving stations - non-site-specific.
 Owners must comply with Safety Code 6.
 Prior to the installation of an antenna structure for which it is felt that community concerns could be raised, owners must consult with their land-use authority.
 Industry Canada expects owners to address the concerns of the community in a responsible manner, and to consider seriously all requests put forward by the land-use authority.
 (CPC-2-0-03)